-CIT250 Internet Programming II

-Prerequisite: C grade (2.00) or better in CIT150
+CIT250 Internet Programming II Grade Level: 10, 11, 12 Length/Credit: 1 semester - 1.0 credit Prerequisite: C grade (2.00) or better in CIT150

 Course is graded A-F. This course is a continuation of CIT-150 Internet Programming I with an emphasis on Server-Side programming and e-commerce.
 The course focuses on using Active Server Pages (ASP.Net) to create dynamic, interactive web content.
 Course content includes the introduction of the extensible Markup Language (XML) and database communication mechanisms.